sourcegraph/about/handbook/engineering/leadership/index.md

     - It is helpful if screenshots are somewhere between squarish or 4:3.
 Very wide screenshots will not scale well on a slide.
     - If you can, include a link to where you took a screenshot so we can retake the screenshot at a different display ratio if necessary.
 - Answer the following questions for each goal that your team is working on:
-  - What important things happened last week (for example: changes in important metrics, customer feedback collected, things shipped)?
+  - What important things happened this week (for example: changes in important metrics, customer feedback collected, things shipped)?
   - What are the plans for next week?
   - What should my peer-team and manager be aware of?